st8st8/dragula/readme.markdown

   isContainer: function (el) {
     return false; // only elements in drake.containers will be taken into account },
+  isProxyContainer: function (el) {
+    return false; // elements hovering or dropped on proxy containers will nominate an actual drop zone to drop in.
+Proxy containers must also be containers as well.
+  },
   moves: function (el, source, handle, sibling) {
     return true; // elements are always draggable by default },